Aliases for MICU1 Gene

 GeneCards Summary for MICU1 Gene

 MICU1 (Mitochondrial Calcium Uptake 1) is a Protein Coding gene.
-Diseases associated with MICU1 include Myopathy With Extrapyramidal Signs and Fish Allergy.
+Diseases associated with MICU1 include Myopathy With Extrapyramidal Signs and Cataract 3, Multiple Types.
 Among its related pathways are Ca, cAMP and Lipid Signaling.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein heterodimerization activity.
 An important paralog of this gene is MICU3.

 UniProtKB/Swiss-Prot Summary for MICU1 Gene